The meat in pet foods may not be what you think it is. Is it really Meat at all?

 When Is Meat Not Meat?

-Pet foods can contain meat, meat meals and meat by-product meals.
+Pet foods can contain meat, meat meals and meat by-product meals or meat digest.
 Most consumers understand that meat is ideal.
 Meat is followed by meat meals, with byproduct meal bringing up the rear (no pun intended) in terms of quality.
 What you may not know is that the meat listed on an ingredient label as “chicken” can be any of a wide range of qualities.
 And there’s no distinction required on the label.
 Sure, commercials show fresh, whole chicken breasts in the food they’re advertising.
 I can guarantee that’s not the meat going into kibble.
 The same holds true for canned pet foods.
 Some raw food companies are also using a lesser quality meat than whole muscle meat.

 According to the AAFCO guidelines meat is: